Piezoceramics testing for crack detection

 Judging the result is simple and straightforward: there must be no multiple resonances (from additional vibration modes allowed by the crack), and there must be a maximum of two vibration modes in the frequency range from 10 to 180 kHz for ceramics with the external diameter measuring between 20 and 60 mm.
 The intact ceramic (Figure 5) presents only one vibration mode (highlighted in blue), while the cracked ceramic (Figure 6) presents several additional vibration modes, besides the main vibration mode.

 The test methodology for crack detection in piezoelectric ceramics is very simple and can be easily carried by following the step-by-step instructions below:

 Step 1 – Use the TRZ® Analyzer and the PiezoHolder

 Use the TRZ® Analyzer with the TRZ® Software (7.0 version or higher) and the PiezoHolder (Figure 7).
 Select the option “Piezos” on the Software (Figure 8).
 Under this pre-configuration, the TRZ® Analyzer and Software will perform a sweep between 10 and 200 kHz.

 Step 2 – Insert the ceramic piece into the PiezoHolder

 Insert the piezoelectric ceramic piece into the PiezoHolder (Figure 9).
-This accessory is capable of supporting ceramics shaped like disks and rings with thickness between 2 and 8 mm, and diameter between 20 and 60 mm.
+This accessory is capable of holding disks and rings with thickness between 0 and 19 mm, and diameter between 15 and 100 mm.
 The polarity is not relevant.

 Step 3 – Carry out the measurement and analysis